annieross10/ZenYoga/README.md

 #### Landing Page Image
 - The landing page features a photograph with overlaid text, providing a clear overview of the website's offerings - yoga.
-- This section is designed to introduce users to ZenYoga and grab their attention with an eye-catching animation.
+- This section is designed to introduce users to ZenYoga and grab their attention with an eye-catching cover-message.

 ![zenyoga landing page image](/assets/images/screenshots/zenyoga-firstpage.png)